 Those with loved ones who also want to stream music may be more interested in the Spotify Family Premium, which costs $15 a month, and lets you have up to six people under one account.
 Everyone on the family plan has to have the same address, but we’re pretty sure there are no secret Spotify spies checking to see if everyone on your account actually lives together.

 Spotify via PlayStation

 T-Mobile doesn’t offer free Spotify, but it does let you stream the app without using any data if you have the Simple Choice plan.
 Also check if the company you work for offers Spotify for free to its employees.
 Starbucks does so for more than 200,000 of its employees.
 You may also be able to bundle Spotify Premium with your internet or cell phone provider.

 How Spotify compares to the competition

 Spotify’s biggest competitor, Apple Music, has the same price points, but we still suggest signing up with Spotify over Apple.

-The other notable streaming competitor is the Jay-Z owned, Tidal.
+The other notable streaming competitor is Jay-Z’s Tidal.
 The service has a lot of price points, but the basic premium and family options are the same as Spotify.
-You can also choose to pay $19.99 a month for HiFi music, which is “lossless, high-fidelity sound” for every song in its catalog.
-Tidal has its perks, but we moved on from them a while ago.
+You can also choose to pay $20 a month for hi-fi versions — which is “lossless, high-fidelity sound — of every song in its catalog.
+Tidal has its perks, but we moved on from it a while ago.